adamhaertter/synchronization-game/README.md

 The host's player always spawns in the left room, and the peer player spawns in the right room.

 ### Winning the Game
-The goal of the game is to work together to get both players out of the maze.
+The goal of the game is to work together to get one of the players out of the maze.
+Both players do not need to exit for the win message to show.